Graduate Academic Certificates

 The Graduate Academic Certificate in Future Undergraduate Science Educators (FUSE) is a transcript notation program that provides pedagogical training for Ph.D. students in the College of Biological Sciences who are interested in pursuing teaching careers at the undergraduate level.

-Applications to the FUSE program will open in June 2023.
+Applications to the FUSE program will open again in spring quarter.

 Students are trained in evidence-based teaching practices and engage in mentored, authentic teaching experiences.
 The curriculum is based on Scientific Teaching, a pedagogical framework in which teaching is approached with the same rigor as scientific research.
 This framework includes using active learning strategies and other teaching methods that have been systematically tested and shown to both engage students in the process of science and promote diversity and inclusion.